cairn-monnaie/cel/README.md

      * Build docker images
        `sudo docker-compose build`

-     * Build the cyclos database.
-       The cyclos-dump-minimal.sql dump file is mounted in the docker-entrypoint directory of the container.
-This way, the dump restore is automatically executed at container's creation.
-       `sudo docker-compose up -d cyclos-db`

-     * Check out the logs while the database is building from the basic cyclos-dump-minimal.sql file
-       `sudo docker-compose logs -f cyclos-db`

-     * One the database has been fully restored, start the cyclos app
-       `sudo docker-compose up -d cyclos-app`

      * Then, start the database container, and check that it is listening on port 3306
        `sudo docker-compose up -d db`
        `sudo docker-compose logs -f db`